navidasadipur/ReStore/README.md

 This is the updated repository for the .Net 7.0, React 18 and React Router 6 version of the course refreshed as at February 2023

-View a demo of this app here.

-You can see how this app was made by checking out the Udemy course for this here (with discount)